San Juan La Laguna: Local economy

 San Juan La Laguna is similar to other towns along the lake, in that its population has traditionally subsisted off of the income from the fishing and agriculture industries.
 Before tourism came to the town around a decade ago, the women would be forced to climb the surrounding mountains to sell their textiles to other communities.
 Now, San Juan is home to Trama Textiles, a women's weaving co-op consisting of just over a dozen women who make textiles using the traditional Mayan art of backstrap loom weaving.

 As of 2020, they have partners all over the world who sell their good wholesale, casting a wide net for their products and profit.
+In addition to backstrap weaving, local female-led cooperatives have revived traditional ethnobotanical dyeing techniques, utilizing native plants, bark, and minerals to produce organic colorants that distinguish San Juan's textile production within the regional artisan economy.

 The fishing industry has taken a hit in recent years, with the lake's fish population steadily declining.
 This is in part due to the introduction of the non-native Black Bass 1958 in an attempt to attract more recreational fishing tourism.
 It has since caused disruption of the lake's natural ecosystem, causing the extinction of local bird and fish species.
 Most fishermen are still able to make a living by taking tourists out in their traditional boats, but worry about the future.
 The main crops of the area include avocado, coffee, cacao, and corn, though the town is notably lacking in land due to the expropriation of it by the government in response to the global coffee trade boom in the mid-20th century.